 It’s common knowledge that the consumption of cannabis creates a “high” for the user.
 There is plenty of anecdotal evidence of the effects – users report feelings of euphoria, heightened empathy, altered physical sensations, increased creativity, introspection, metacognition, and a host of other deviations from sober brain function.
 In high doses, some users even report experiences that sound almost psychedelic.
+So, just how does THC affect the brain?

 As more of the world continues to legalize and embrace cannabis, more knowledge is becoming readily available about how cannabis actually works.
 You may already know that THC (abbreviated from Δ9-tetrahydrocannabinol) is the primary psychoactive component of cannabis.
-This is certainly true, but there are many other compounds in cannabis that produce their own effects, or modify the effects of the other compounds.
+This is certainly true, but there are many other compounds in cannabis that produce their own effects or modify the effects of the other compounds.

 THC is the most well-known chemical in the class known as cannabinoids.
 There are more than 113 different cannabinoids that can be found in cannabis, and while none of them have an effect as significant as THC’s, many of these compounds can induce varying effects as well.
 But how does THC interact with our brains?

 Prior to the 1980s, scientists had thought that cannabinoids took effect by interacting with cell membranes.
 We now know that they work by interacting with specific cannabinoid receptors.
-There are two primary types of cannabinoid receptor, known as CB1 and CB2.
+There are two primary types of cannabinoid receptors, known as CB1 and CB2.
 CB1 receptors can be found in the brain, nervous system, lungs, liver, and kidneys.
 CB2 receptors are found in the spleen, immune system, and the gastrointestinal system.

 The body creates two natural chemicals called 2-AG and anandamide, both of which act on CB receptors.
 This explains why our body can interact with THC and cannabinoids in the first place – THC is extremely similar to anandamide, and so it (and the other cannabinoids) can bind to the CB receptors.
 The differences between THC and the body’s natural cannabinoids (endocannabinoids) are what create the previously mentioned effects of a high.